CAORC-WARC Faculty Development Seminar in Senegal

 Senegal

-To support community colleges and minority-serving institutions, CAORC offers fully-funded overseas seminars that help faculty and administrators gain the requisite first-hand experience needed to internationalizing courses, curricula, and teaching materials.
+To support community colleges, CAORC offers fully-funded overseas seminars that help faculty and administrators gain the requisite first-hand experience needed to enhance courses, curricula, and teaching materials.

 This seminar, administered by CAORC in collaboration with the West African Research Association and its member center in Senegal, the West Africa Research Center, funds participation in a two-week workshop in Dakar that will also include visits to Gorée Island, Toubacouta, and Saint-Louis, among other locations.
-This seminar will feature lectures, site visits, panel discussions, and film screenings on the history, culture, arts, economy, and political life of Senegal, with a focus on connections between West Africa and the diaspora.
-The seminar will also place a special emphasis on Senegal’s spiritual diversity and religious tolerance, as well as the region’s growing transnational movements and their impact on society and especially young people.
-Round-trip travel, accommodations, in-country transportation, and meals will be provided for the seminar.
+This seminar will feature lectures, site visits, panel discussions, and film screenings on the history, culture, arts, economy, and political life of Senegal.
+Round-trip travel, accommodations, in-country transportation, and selected meals will be provided for the seminar.

 Program Dates: January 2 - 22, 2025